Raku/mu/misc/pX/Common/P5_to_P6_Translation/README.txt

 The info in this file is both to help me remember what's going on and to aid anybody else picking up development.

 ASTDefinition.hs - Haskell module defining a Perl 5 AST.
-Used by just about other module in this directory.
+Used by just about every other module in this directory.

 ASTParser.hs - Haskell module for parsing a yaml file containing a P5AST as created by the MADSKILLS parser.
+Uses Parsec (which shouldn't be a problem as Parsec comes with ghc).

 ASTTranslate.hs - Haskell main module for translating an AST.
 The most important stuff happens here.
 To build it, use